3. Protection Universelle Maladie (PUMA)

 3.3.
 How to Apply for PUMA

-Early retirees from the EEA are also sometimes asked by local CPAMs to complete a separate Form 710 Questionnaire "recherche de droits" Ressortissants Européens Inactifs.
+Early retirees from the EEA are also sometimes asked by their local CPAM to complete a separate Form 710 Questionnaire "recherche de droits" Ressortissants Européens Inactifs.

 You will need to produce evidence of your income, your passport, marriage certificate, birth certificate and proof of residence, e.g. electricity or telephone bill.